-ServicesConnectedSupplierGas or liquid petroleum gas✓Octopus EnergyWater mains or private water supply✓Scottish WaterElectricity✓Octopus Energy b.
-Is there a septic tank system at your property?

-Mains drainage ☐ City of Edinburgh Council

-Telephone✓Virgin MediaCable TV or satellite✓Virgin MediaBroadband✓Virgin Media

-Nc

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+Services Connected Supplier Gas or liquid petroleum gas \checkmark Octopus Energy Water mains or private water supply Scottish Water Electricity Octopus Energy Mains drainage Scottish Water Telephone Cable TV or satellite Broadband b.
+Is there a septic tank system at your property? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: edetails of the e company with which you have a 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give details: Is there a responsibility to contribute to repair and maintenance of the roof, commo stairwell or other common areas?
+If you have answered yes, please give Any issues with roof - there are curren C. Has there been any major repair or r olacement of any part of the roof during the time you d. hbours' property - for example to put s?
+If you have answered yes, please give details: e.
+As far as you are aware, do any of you property, for example to put out their re If you have answered yes, please give details: f.
+As far as you are aware, is there a public right of way is a way over which • land is privately-owned.)

-The title deeds state a number of things that 'the feuars'shall be bound to maintain things which they share in common, such as the boundaries, and to bear a proportional share of the burden of maintenance.

-Yes, the title deeds state that there is a responsibility to contribute proportionally to the repair and maintenance of shared elements.

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)